kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

 student_course_ids_enrolled = [[], [567567], [78979, 567567], []]
 ```

-(In this example solution I came up with, all of the ids are fake numbers I came up with as an example, and the lists in student_course_ids_enrolled are lists of the course ids that student is enrolled in.
-Don't worry about the courses, right now we're just thinking about the students).
+In this example, the lists in student_course_ids_enrolled are lists of the course ids the student is enrolled in.

 This structure does work to solve the problem.

-But it isn't ideal for a few reasons.
-First of all, if a new student is added, a new element has to be added to all three lists, and if there is any place in the code that forgets to add an element to one of the lists, this is a bug that will cause errors.
-It is the same for deleting a student - all three lists would have to be updated.
-We'd have three different variables to keep track of and pass around to the different functions.
+But, it isn't ideal for a few reasons:
+- if a new student is added, a new element has to be added to all three lists
+- if there is any place in the code that forgets to add an element to one of the lists, there will be errors
+- It is the same for deleting a student: all three lists have to be updated.
+- We have three different variables to keep track of, and to pass to different functions.

 ---

-This data structure would be better in some ways,
+Let's look at an improved way to structure the data.

 ```python
 student_records = [